lkesteloot/unsong/unsong-1.md

 Then almost without warning, Americans turned on their televisions and learned that a spaceship was flying to the moon.
 On December 22, the craft beamed a live TV broadcast to Earth informing viewers that they were about to become the first humans ever to orbit another celestial body.
 Communications issues limited the transmission to seventeen minutes, but the astronauts promised a second installment from lunar space.

 On December 24, 1968, one billion people—more than for any television program before or after in the history of mankind—tuned in for Apollo 8’s short broadcast.
 The astronauts were half-asleep, frazzled with days of complicated calculations and near-disasters—but their voices were powerful and lucid through the static.
 Commander Frank Borman introduced the two other members of the crew.
 They described the moon, as seen up close.
-“A vast, lonely, forbidding expanse of nothing”.
-“A very foreboding horizon, a rather dark and unappetizing looking place”.
+“A vast, lonely, forbidding expanse of nothing.
+A very foreboding horizon, a rather dark and unappetizing looking place.”
 Then the Earth, as seen from afar.
 “A green oasis, in the big vastness of space.”

 Two minutes left till lunar sunrise broke the connection.
-The astronauts’ only orders from NASA had been to “do something appropriate”
+The astronauts’ only orders from NASA had been to “do something appropriate.”

 “In the beginning,” read Bill Anders, “God created the heaven and the earth.
 And the earth was without form, and void; and darkness was upon the face of the deep.”